 Finding a room in a shared house or apartment in Amsterdam is like finding a needle in a haystack.
 Not only is it ridiculously competitive, but it’s also incredibly time consuming.
 There are several lines of attack, and I’m here to highlight a few that you might not have thought about.

-I was extremely lucky to find somewhere within a couple of weeks, but most people take about a month to find something, depending on your budget.
+I was extremely lucky to find somewhere within a couple of weeks the first time I moved here, but most people take between one and three months to find something, depending on your budget.
 The further out of the city you go, the cheaper it gets.
 In other words, if your budget is tight, don’t expect to get an amazing apartment on a canal in the city centre.
 It’s not going to happen.
 Of course, the higher your budget, the easier it is to find somewhere.

-I would say for a shared place you’re looking at between EUR400-EUR650 (depending on the location).
-I don’t think you should pay more than 650 for a shared place, but that’s just my opinion.
+I would say for a shared place you’re looking at between EUR500-EUR750 (depending on the location).
+I don’t think you should pay more than 750 for a shared place, but that’s just my opinion.
 Take a look at this little nugget for more information on the living costs in Amsterdam.

 Here is the comprehensive guide to finding a room

-Join all of the facebook groups, and I mean all of them.
+Join all of the facebook groups.
 A lot of people post their places on all of the facebook groups, but some only post to one or two.
 There are several:

 - Rooms in Amsterdam